 Hepatitis A infection is common worldwide and it is estimated that about 1.4 million cases of HAV infection occur each year.
 The most common source of infection is person-to-person contact (fecal-oral route).
 In developing countries with poor sanitary infrastructure and high infection rates, exposed children frequently develop immunity without presenting symptoms of disease and outbreaks are infrequent.
 In contrast, residents of developed countries with low levels of HAV infection have fewer opportunities in childhood for developing immunity, leading to populations of susceptible adults who are more likely to develop symptomatic disease if infected.2

-In the United States, implementation of infant vaccination since 1996 resulted in a progressive decrease in ...
+In the United States, implementation of infant vaccination since 1996 resulted in a ...